 I > (Seek): Press the left arrow to go to the start of the previous track.
 Press the right arrow to go to the start of the next track.
-Pressing either arrow for more than two seconds will search the previous or next tracks at two tracks per second.
+Pressing either arrow for more than two seconds searches the previous or next tracks at two tracks per second.
 Release the button to stop searching and to play the track.

 $\bowtie \bowtie$ (Scan): Press the double arrow button to scan the tracks in each folder.
-The radio will go to the next track, play for 10 seconds, then go on to the next track.
+The radio goes to the next track, plays for 10 seconds, then goes to the next track.
 Press this button again to stop scanning.

-DED (Tune): Turning the tune knob will fast track reverse or advance through the tracks in all folders or playlists.
-The track number and file name will appear on the display for each track.
-Turning this knob while in random will fast track reverse or advance the tracks in sequential order.
+DEC (Tune): Turning the tune knob will fast track reverse or advance through the tracks in all folders or playlists.
+The track number and file name displays for each track.
+Turning this knob while in random fast tracks reverse or advances the tracks in sequential order.